valhalla/valhalla-docs/explorer/tutorial.md

 5. Try including or excluding other operators to see the result.
 6. Try including or excluding routes, such as `12` or `Pittsburg/Bay Point - SFIA/Millbrae`, by checking the `Exclude` box.
 You will likely see the biggest difference if you turn off `Pittsburg/Bay Point - SFIA/Millbrae` because that is a BART route that extends northeast of the location on one part of its route.

-_NOTE: THERE IS SOME WEIRDNESS WITH BART.
-It shows ferry routes that you can take.
-It looks like there is no change when BART is included, only when it is excluded._

 ## Make your own transit map